Selvam-DG/SQL_-and_PostgreSQL/MySQL/Learn SQL in ONE DAY/Readme.md

         Some readers may notice that a UNIQUE constraint is very similar to a PRIMARY KEY constraint.
 Indeed, a primary key is unique by definition.
           However, one of the main differences between a primary key and a unique key is that a table can only have one primary key but can have multiple unique keys.

+### Named Constraints
+- we added table constraints without naming them.
+If we want, we can name our constraints.
+To do that, we add the following syntax before stating the constraint:

+          CONSTRAINT name_of_constraint

+          for example : CONSTRAINT mm_constraint UNIQUE (mentor_id, mentee_id)

+- The code to create the table is:

+          CREATE TABLE mentorships (
+          mentor_id INT NOT NULL,
+          mentee_id INT NOT NULL,
+          status VARCHAR(255) NOT NULL,
+          project VARCHAR(255) NOT NULL,

+          PRIMARY KEY (mentor_id, mentee_id, project),
+          CONSTRAINT fk1 FOREIGN KEY(mentor_id) REFERENCES co_employees(id) ON DELETE CASCADE ON UPDATE RESTRICT, CONSTRAINT fk2 FOREIGN KEY(mentee_id) REFERENCES co_employees(id) ON DELETE CASCADE ON UPDATE RESTRICT, CONSTRAINT mm_constraint UNIQUE(mentor_id, mentee_id)
+          );

+# Altering Tables

+- Table Names
+  - The first thing we can modify is the table name.
+To do that, we use the syntax

+      RENAME TABLE old_name TO new_name;

+- Columns and Table Constraints

+      ALTER TABLE table_name

+- followed by
+  - AUTO_INCREMENT = starting_value to change the starting value of the auto increment column,
+  - ADD CONSTRAINT [name of constraint] details_of_constraint to add a table constraint (including foreign key constraints),
+  - DROP INDEX name_of_constraint to drop a table constraint (excluding foreign key constraints),
+  - DROP FOREIGN KEY name_of_foreign_key to drop a foreign key constraint,
+  - MODIFY COLUMN column_name data_type [constraints] to modify a column,
+  - DROP COLUMN column_name to drop a column, and
+  - ADD COLUMN column_name data_type [constraints] to add a column.

+        ALTER TABLE employees
+        DROP COLUMN age,
+        ADD COLUMN salary FLOAT NOT NULL AFTER contact_number, ADD COLUMN years_in_company INT NOT NULL AFTER salary;

+- After modifying our table, we can check if our modifications are correct by asking MySQL to describe our table.The syntax is simply

+      DESCRIBE table_name;

+# Deleting Tables
+- we use the syntax below:
+-
+       DROP TABLE [IF EXISTS] table_name;